stephangriesel/zwwwing-shop/readme.md

     CMD ["npm", "run", "start"]
     ```

-2.  **Verify `medusa-config.js`**: Ensure your configuration file uses environment variables for all sensitive data (database URL, Redis URL, JWT secret, etc.), as the Terraform module will provide these at runtime.
+2.  **Verify `medusa-config.ts`**: Ensure your configuration file uses environment variables for all sensitive data (database URL, Redis URL, JWT secret, etc.), as the Terraform module will provide these at runtime.

 ---